Najmus07f/Brain-Tumor-Prediction-Flask-Web-App/README.md

-Brain Tumor Prediction — Flask Web App
+Brain Tumor Prediction (Flask)

-A simple, single-page web app that predicts brain tumor type from an MRI image.
+A clean, one-page web app that predicts the tumor type from a brain MRI.
-Results shown: Glioma, Meningioma, Pituitary, No Tumor, or Irrelevant Image (when the photo isn’t a brain MRI or the model is unsure).
+Possible results: Glioma, Meningioma, Pituitary, No Tumor, or Irrelevant Image (when the upload is not a brain MRI or the model is unsure).

-Why this matters: real users often upload the wrong image.
-Instead of giving a confident but wrong label, the app safely says Irrelevant Image.
-That’s responsible ML.

-What’s inside (in plain English)
+Why it’s different: the app refuses to guess on bad inputs.
+If confidence is low or the image looks non-MRI, it returns Irrelevant Image instead of a wrong label.

+Demo

+Home: upload an image and click Predict
+(screenshot: UI_Home.png)

+Result: predicted class + confidence
+(screenshot: UI_Result.png)

+Highlights

-A clean Flask UI: Upload an image → Predict → See result.
+Simple UI: drag-and-drop style flow—upload → predict → result.

-An ensemble of three CNN backbones with a lightweight meta-model for stable output.
+Stronger predictions: three CNN backbones combined with a small meta-model.

-A no-retraining rejection rule: if confidence is low, uncertainty is high, or the picture is too colorful for an MRI, we return Irrelevant Image.

-Thresholds are editable in a small config file so strictness can be tuned easily.
+Safe output: a built-in rejection rule returns Irrelevant Image for non-MRI photos or uncertain cases (no retraining needed).

+CPU-friendly: runs locally without a GPU.

+Config-driven: small JSON files control model names, image size, and thresholds.

-How to run (short)
+How to run

-Create a Python virtual environment and activate it.
+Create and activate a Python virtual environment.

-Install requirements from requirements.txt.
+Install dependencies from requirements.txt.

-Put the model files (three .pth weights + one .joblib) and the three tiny JSON configs into the models/ folder.
+Put model files in models/:

+three backbone weights (*.pth)

+stacking_meta_lr.joblib

+config JSONs: labels.json, preprocess.json, ensemble_config.json

-Run the app and open the local URL shown in the terminal.
+Start the app (python app.py) and open the local URL shown in the terminal.

-Upload an image, press Predict, and check the result.
+Upload an MRI image and press Predict.

-(If PyTorch gives wheel issues on your machine, install CPU wheels.
-No GPU required.)
+Tip: If PyTorch wheels fail on Windows, install the CPU wheels (no GPU required).

-How “Irrelevant Image” works (brief)
+What “Irrelevant Image” really means

 We don’t train a 5th class.
-We decide to reject when:
+Instead, we reject when the input looks risky:

-the top class probability is too low (low confidence),
+Low confidence: top class probability is below a threshold.

-the probability distribution is too spread out (high entropy),
+High uncertainty: probability distribution is too spread out (high entropy).

-the image looks unusually colorful for an MRI (colorfulness check).
+Not MRI-like: colorfulness is unusually high for MRI images.

-All three cut-offs live in the config and can be adjusted without touching training code.
+These cut-offs live in ensemble_config.json.
+You can make the app stricter (more rejections) or looser (fewer rejections) by editing those numbers.

-What reviewers should look at
+What reviewers can check quickly

-User experience: focused, minimal, and easy to demo.
+UX: minimal, fast, and easy to test.

-Reliability: ensemble + meta-learner gives steadier predictions than a single model.

-Safety: built-in rejection avoids misleading outputs on non-MRI photos.

-Maintainability: thresholds and model file names are driven by small JSONs, not hard-coded.

-Tech snapshot

-Flask • PyTorch (timm backbones) • scikit-learn (meta-learner) • Pillow/Numpy
-Runs on CPU.
-Works locally.
-Screenshots are included for a quick glance at the UI.
+Engineering: ensemble + meta-learner for stability; thresholds in configs, not hard-coded.

+Safety: graceful handling of wrong uploads is built-in.

+Maintainability: small, readable files; no heavy framework.

+Notes & limits

+Works on standard 2D MRI slices; unusual formats may need preprocessing.

+Confidence is provided for transparency, not clinical decision-making.

+If many valid MRIs are rejected, loosen thresholds.
+If non-MRIs slip through, tighten them.

+Credits / Contact

+Built with Flask, PyTorch (timm), scikit-learn, Pillow, and Numpy.
+Happy to share the model bundle via a GitHub Release and walk through the design if needed.